basierend auf Bewertungen

 • … are important components of the double membrane of all cells and cell organelles

-• ... accelerate the breakdown of lactate (lactate is a metabolic product of glycolysis; it is produced by reducing pyruvate to lactate; excess lactate makes legs heavy and muscles tired, for example, because they are acidic) (+)
+• ... accelerate the breakdown of lactate (lactate is a metabolic product of glycolysis; it is created by reducing pyruvate to lactate; excess lactate, for example Legs heavy and muscles tired because they are acidic) (+)

 Possible consequences of a lack of fatty acids